Finally, how many efficiencies supercomputers have? And, what do they measure?: Accuracy and reliability of our model

-Introducing GPU accelerator is a one-time performance increasing step~\cite{WhyNotExascale:2014}, and cannot be taken into account by theory.
-Notice, that introducing accelerator, increased payload performance, but decreased efficiency (copying data from one address space to another one increases latency).
+Introducing GPU accelerator is a one-time performance increasing step~\cite{WhyNotExascale:2014}, and the theory cannot take it into account.
+Notice that introducing an accelerator increased the payload performance but decreased efficiency (copying data from one address space to another increases latency).
 Changing the accelerator to another type with slightly higher performance (but higher latency due to its larger GPGPU memory) caused a slight \textit{decrease} in the absolute performance because of the considerably dropped efficiency.